What is Throughput? How is it calculated? Get to know real-world scenarios to gain a deep understanding and boost your software’s performance.

 What Is an Example of Throughput?

-An example of throughput is a server processing 10,000 API requests per second.
+One example could be a server processing 10,000 API requests per second.
 In networking, network devices like routers manage large volumes of network traffic, enabling data to flow efficiently across systems.

 How Do You Calculate Throughput?